InternVideo2: Scaling Foundation Models for Multimodal Video Understanding: Abstract

 \section{Abstract}

-We introduce {\modelname}, a new video foundation model (ViFM) that achieves the state-of-the-art performance in action recognition, video-text tasks, and video-centric dialogue.
-Our approach employs a progressive training paradigm that unifies the different self- or weakly-supervised learning frameworks of masked video token reconstruction, cross-modal contrastive learning, and next token prediction.
-Different training stages would guide our model to capture different levels of structure and semantic information through different pretext tasks.
-At the data level, we prioritize the spatiotemporal consistency by semantically segmenting videos and generating video-audio-speech captions.
+We introduce {\modelname}, a new family of video foundation models (ViFM) that achieve the state-of-the-art results in video recognition, video-text tasks, and video-centric dialogue.
+Our core design is a progressive training approach that unifies the masked video modeling, crossmodal contrastive learning, and next token prediction, scaling up the video encoder size to 6B parameters.
+At the data level, we prioritize spatiotemporal consistency by semantically segmenting videos and generating video-audio-speech captions.
 This improves the alignment between video and text.
-We scale both data and model size for our {\modelname}.
-Through extensive experiments, we validate our designs and demonstrate the state-of-the-art performance on over 60 video and audio tasks.
-Notably, our model outperforms others on various video-related captioning, dialogue, and long video understanding benchmarks, highlighting its ability to reason and comprehend long temporal contexts.
+Through extensive experiments, we validate our designs and demonstrate superior performance on over 60 video and audio tasks.
+Notably, our model outperforms others on various video-related dialogue and long video understanding benchmarks, highlighting its ability to reason and comprehend longer contexts.

 { {\fnsymbol{footnote}}

 }